Artemsil

-Artemsil (Артемсіль) or Artemsol (Артёмсоль) is a temporarily defunct state-owned industrial association for salt production in the Donetsk oblast, Ukraine.
-One of the largest in the world.
-It ceased its operations because of Russian forces advancing the region and air striking the plant facilities.
+Artemsil (Артемсіль) or Artemsol (Артёмсоль) is a temporarily defunct state-owned industrial association for salt production in the Donetsk oblast, Ukraine, one of the largest in the world.
+It ceased its operations in May 2022 due to the facilities being partially destroyed by Russian forces advancing in the region.

 History

 Artemsil was formed in 1976.
 It consists of five mines with a complete cycle of salt production, auxiliary services, significant housing and social funds.
 The number of workers is 3,780.
 Production activity has been counted since 1881, when the Bryantsev mine was put into operation.
 Mine No. 1 has been in operation since 1898.
 The administrative center is the city of Soledar.

 The association "Artemsil" extracts and processes the mineral halite, providing the population and industry with table rock salt, and metallurgy, the chemical industry, agriculture and other industries with high-quality and cheap sodium chloride for industrial use.
 The company extracts about 70 percent of Ukraine's salt.
 The facility also exported its product to European countries such Hungary, Poland, Georgia, and Moldova.

 On March 3, 2020, it was decided to put "Artemsil" up for privatization through an auction, but at the end of the same year, the enterprise was removed from the list of objects allowed for privatization.

-As of the second half of May 2022, Russian forces approached Soledar.
-It did not stop trying to surround the Defense Forces of Ukraine in Sievierodonetsk and Lysychansk.
+In the second half of May 2022 Russian forces approached Soledar, attempting to surround the Defense Forces of Ukraine in Sievierodonetsk and Lysychansk.
 Due to constant shelling, the work of the enterprise was stopped.
 The administrative building was partially destroyed, mines and warehouses were hit.
-The railway, which Artemsil primarily used to transport salt, is also constantly being shelled preventing shipments to other parts of the country.
-In addition, most of the residents of Soledar had evacuated by this time and most of the workers were not there.
+The railway, which Artemsil primarily used to transport salt, was also constantly being shelled, preventing shipments to other parts of the country.
+In addition, most of the residents of Soledar had evacuated by this time, including most employees.

+In February 2023, the Ukrainian government sold 100,000 packs of Artemsil salt (20 tons in total) for $12.5 each, to fund FPV drones for its army via the United24 website.